-Introduced in 2007 for the iPhone, iOS is the highly-used and well known operating system for Apple's mobile devices.
-The software is also used to power the iPod Touch, as well as the iPad until the introduction of iPadOS.
+Introduced in 2007 for the iPhone, iOS is the highly used and well-known operating system for Apple's mobile devices.
+The software is also used to power the iPod Touch.
+It powered the iPad as well until the introduction of iPadOS.

-The operating system was originally envisioned as “iPhone runs OS X” in its January 2007 unveiling by Apple co-founder and CEO Steve Jobs, capable of running desktop-class applications.
-It was thought that leveraging the Mac's operating system for iPhone OS would enable developers to create apps relatively easily, without needing to relearn a new programming language or majorly changing their development practices.
+Apple co-founder and former CEO Steve Jobs initially envisioned the operating system as “iPhone runs OS X” in its January 2007 unveiling.
+It was thought that leveraging the Mac's operating system for iPhone OS would enable developers to create apps relatively easily, without needing to relearn a new programming language or significantly changing their development practices.

-Though initially it only ran applications produced by Apple itself, the launch of a software development kit in March 2008 was followed by the launch of the App Store in July 2008.
+Though it initially only ran applications produced by Apple, the launch of a software development kit in March 2008 was followed by the launch of the App Store in July 2008.
 The ability to develop apps and sell them through the App Store created the modern-day app economy, with billions of dollars being paid to developers each month from sales of apps in the digital marketplace, as well as in-app purchases.

 When the iPhone first became available, the operating system was known as “iPhone OS,” following the naming convention of Mac OS X. By 2010, Apple had rebranded the operating system to use the name "iOS."

-Apple had to license the iOS name, as the trademark was owned by Cisco for its own network infrastructure software.
-This echoes a similar pattern between the two companies for the iPhone name, which was also trademarked by Cisco, though at that time Cisco sued over alleged infringement and prompted a settlement from Apple.
+Apple had to license the iOS name, as Cisco owned the trademark for its own network infrastructure software.
+This echoes a similar pattern between the two companies for the iPhone name, which was also trademarked by Cisco, though, at that time, Cisco had sued over alleged infringement and prompted a settlement from Apple.

-The iPad used iPhone OS and then later iOS, with the two operating systems having relative feature parity due to the similarity of the two device classes.
-Over time, Apple did introduce changes to iOS that added features just for iPads, including a hefty focus on multitasking functionality.
+The iPad launched with iPhone OS and then later iOS, with the two operating systems having relative feature parity due to the similarity of the two device classes.
+Over time, Apple introduced changes to iOS that added features just for iPads, including a hefty focus on multitasking functionality.